Family initiated treatment (FIT)

 Inpatient FIT and residential inpatient process

-Youth admitted to inpatient facilities under FIT must be released immediately upon the written request of the parent, or:
+Youth admitted under FIT must be released immediately if:

-• A Designated Crisis Responder (DCR) initiates involuntary commitment proceedings.
+- A designated crisis responder (DCR) starts involuntary commitment proceedings.

-Youth who need services have the right to receive those services in the least restrictive setting that best meet their need and keep them within their community whenever possible.
+Youth have the right to receive services in the least restrictive setting that meets their needs and keeps them within their community whenever possible.

 Mental health information disclosure